 Tall, soft-spoken and armed with a Howitzer of a serve, Milos Raonic is now making Canadian tennis history everywhere he goes.
 Born in Montenegro, but raised in a Toronto suburb, Raonic very nearly became the first Canadian man to reach a grand slam singles final at Wimbledon.
 He was knocked out in the semifinal round by none other than Swiss ace Roger Federer, who is perhaps the greatest player of all time with 17 slams under his belt.
-Now ranked sixth in the world, Raonic recently sat down with Maclean’s senior writer Chris Sorensen to talk about his Wimbledon experience, what he plans to do differently next time and his strategy for climbing the rest of the way to the top.
+Now ranked eighth in the world, Raonic sat down with Maclean’s senior writer Chris Sorensen in the days following Wimbledon to talk about his Wimbledon experience, what he plans to do differently next time and his strategy for climbing the rest of the way to the top.

 Q: I found a profile of you in a local paper called The Liberal from back in 2003.
 You had just placed fourth in an under-14 national championship.
 It quoted you saying, “I want to be the best in the world.”
 I think you were 12 at the time.
 If someone asked me that question at age 12, I probably would have said I wanted to be Tony Hawk.

 A: Well, he’s the best skateboarder in the world.

 Q: Sure, but I’m obviously not.
 So was that just a starry-eyed image of what you wanted to achieve?
 Or did you have an inkling that it was a real possibility?